 The first time I ate Southern Venison Hash was at a Missions Conference in South Carolina.
-It was cooked in a way there was disbelief among a few that it was deer.
-It was so good I asked the pastor for the recipe; it’s discouraging when you hear the words “I don’t really have a recipe, it’s a little of this and a little of that”.
+It was cooked in a way there was disbelief among a few people that it was deer.
+It was so good I asked the pastor for the recipe.
+It’s discouraging when you hear the words “I don’t really have a recipe, it’s a little of this and a little of that”.
 I don’t know why I was saddened at the response because I tend to cook that way most of the time.
 If you are not a fan of venison or don’t have any on hand, you can substitute it with beef.
 A roast or stew meat would be perfect!

 Southern Venison Hash

 The most time-consuming part of preparing this recipe is cooking the meat.
 You want it cooked until it's tender without adding any tenderizer.
 Pressure cooking the meat would be ideal, but if you don’t have a pressure cooker, there are two other options.
 Cooking in the crock pot which will take several hours, or boiling the meat in a large pot for at least 2 hours.
 I prefer the boiling method because I'm usually in the kitchen and can let it boil hard so the meat will be tender.
 I have not cooked the meat in the crock pot for this recipe; I’m guessing it will have the same outcome – tender meat.

 Before cooking the meat, cut it into smaller pieces so they will swim in the boiling water.
 You want the pot to boil the whole time, so you’ll need to add water during the cooking.
 When scum forms on the water, remove it.
 Once the meat is cooked through and tender, dump the broth.

 When cooking in a pressure cooker, I cook the meat for 40-60 minutes.
 Just remember to cut the meat into smaller pieces so it will cook through in the amount of time you set the cooker.